matzew/stackmob-ios-push-sdk/README.md

 Unit tests do not make network requests against StackMob.
 The project includes a seperate target of integration tests to verify communication with the StackMob API.

-1. `cp integration\ tests/StackMobCredentials.plist.example integration\ tests/StackMobCredentials.plist`
+1. `cp integration-tests/StackMobCredentials.plist.example integration-tests/StackMobCredentials.plist`
-2. `open integration\ tests/StackMobCredentials.plist`
+2. `open integration-tests/StackMobCredentials.plist`
 3. Set the public and private keys for the StackMob account you want the tests to use.
-4. Create a schema (using the StackMob web console) called `places`.
-Add a geopoint field called `location`.
-5. Run the "integration tests" scheme.
+5. Run the "integration-tests" scheme.

 ## Using the SDK in a test app during development

 1. Install the SDK in your app using CocoaPods
-2. Replace <your app>/Pods/StackMob with a symlink to your development copy of the SDK
+2. Replace <your app>/Pods/StackMobPush with a symlink to your development copy of the SDK
 3. Your app's Pods project will use the current source of your development copy of the SDK on every build.

-## StackMob git workflow

-1. Create a topic branch: `git checkout -b make_sdk_better`.
-2. Write some tests.
-3. Make the tests pass.
-4. Commit your changes.
-5. (Go to #2.)
-6. Make sure your topic branch is up to date with any changes other developers have added to master while you were working: `git checkout master && git pull && git checkout - && git merge master` (`git rebase master` for local branches if you prefer).
-7. Merge your work back into master: `git checkout master && git merge --no-ff make_sdk_better`.
-8. (Clean up your local topic branch: `git branch -d make_sdk_better`.)
-8. Share your work with the world: `git push origin master`.

 ## Submitting pull requests